Renting a Car in Tulum Mexico: The Ultimate Guide

 💰 Ask about all hidden costs when booking a reservation and at the collection counter in case of any omission.

-In addition to accessories, this also refers to mileage restrictions, and roadside assistance, which used to be free but it’s actually covered if you purchased a certain type of insurance.
+In addition to accessories, this also refers to mileage restrictions and roadside assistance, which used to be free but is actually covered if you purchased a certain type of insurance.

 Also, ask for and late fines (which usually accrue 30 minutes after your vehicle is due back).